samkunthida/samkunthida/README.md

 >
 >> 💡 *" I'd love to hear your advice.
 Feel free to ask about any of my projects, and you can share your thoughts. "*

+### 🛠️ Currently Working
+ - [ ] On SUT Relax Application (Final Project)

-### 🌱 Currently Learning & Planning
+### 🌱 Future Planning
- - [ ] To use MongoDB as default proficiently
+ - [ ] To use MongoDB as default proficiently : along react-native & Postman
  - [ ] To Strengthen Backend Skills in General
- - [ ] To Create Website with ReactJS
+ - [ ] To Create Website : with ReactJS & Next.js
- - [ ] To Create Community Map on Roblox Studio
+ - [ ] To Create Community Map on Roblox Studio : Explore scripting with Lua & 3D Modeling with Maya
  - [ ] To Make 2D Game on Unity

 ## 🧰 Languages & Tools